-Now read that paragraph again, changing the ninth word from Santa to God.
+Now go back and read that paragraph again, changing the ninth word from Santa to God.

-Santa Claus is the greatest gift a rational worldview ever had.
-Our culture has constructed a silly temporary myth parallel to its silly permanent one.
-They share a striking number of characteristics, yet one is cast aside halfway through childhood.
+Santa Claus, my secular friends, is the greatest gift a rational worldview ever had.
+Our culture has constructed a silly and temporary myth parallel to its silly and permanent one.
+They share a striking number of characteristics, yet the one is cast aside halfway through childhood.

-The “Yes, Virginia” crowd will heap implausible nonsense on the poor child, dismissing doubts with invocations of magic or mystery or the willful suspension of physical law.
-Only slightly less problematic is the second choice — the debunker who simply informs the child that, yes, Santa is a big fat fraud.
-I chose Door Number 3.
+The “Yes, Virginia” crowd will heap implausible nonsense on the poor child, dismissing her doubts with invocations of magic or mystery or the willful suspension of physical law.
+Only slightly less problematic is the second choice, the debunker who simply informs the child that, yes, Santa is a big fat fraud.

 I chose door number three.
 And that has made all the difference.